BigWizzo/PARANGELMATA-APPLICATION/README.md

 # PARANGELMATA APPLICATION

-> This Application visualy displays livestock data per country using a gragh.
+> This Application visually displays livestock data per country using a bar gragh.
-> It shows the 20 years' data for each country.
-It also shows whether there has been an increase or a decrease in the last two years
+> It makes use of Chartjs to show the last 20 years' data for each country.
+> It also shows whether there has been an increase or decrease in the last two years.
+> A user types and submit a country name of intrest and a bar grapgh is presented with information about the country as well as the description and trend of the past two years.

 ![ScreenShot](./screenshot.jpg)